MIT-Emerging-Talent/ET6-foundations-group-11/README.md

-# MIT Emerging Talent: ET6-Foundation Group BugSquashers ode Review Exercise
+# MIT Emerging Talent: ET6-Foundation Group BugSquashers code Review Exercise

 ## Overview

 This repository is part of the **MIT Emerging Talent Program**, where **Group BugSquashers** collaborated to complete and review coding challenges.
-The goal of this exercise was to develop proficiency in using **GitHub** for code review, project management, and ensuring code quality with **CI/CD tools**.
+The goal of
+this exercise was to develop proficiency in using **GitHub** for code review, project management, and ensuring code quality with **CI/CD tools**.
 Through this project, we aimed to enhance both our technical and collaborative skills,